NicolasCorrea/NicolasCorrea/README.md

     {
       "job": "Backend Developer",
       "company": "Ressolve",
-      "description": "Backend developer in NodeJs",
+      "description": "Backend developer in NodeJs, integrating aws services\n with the company's products",
-       "since_to": "2021/03-currently"
+       "since_to": "2021/03-2022/04"
+    },
+    {
+      "job": "FullStack Developer",
+      "company": "Kualty",
+      "description": "FullStack developer in React and Node\n offering consulting, maintaining and developing new features", "since_to": "2022/04-currently"
     },
   ]
 }